 CAI is a 501(c)(3) non-profit, tax-exempt organization founded and built by two artists with international connections, Yin Peet and Viktor Lois, with headquarters in Acton, Massachusetts.
-Our Mission is to promote the creation, understanding, and appreciation of contemporary art in the global context.
+Our Mission is to promote the creation, paper proofreader understanding, and appreciation of contemporary art in the global context.
 Our scope is global.
 Our programs include international symposia and exchange, artist-in-residency, art education and exhibitions.
 Our media focus is three dimensional and multidisciplinary.
 We encourage experimental work in music/sound art, digital media, performance art, installation, and writing as well as sculpture in the more conventional sense of the word.

-Contemporary Arts International (CAI) is incorporated in May 1999 in Massachusetts and obtaining tax-exempt status in 2004.
-The purchase in 2003 of a 12-acre former granite quarry in Acton by Yin Peet was a bold step towards gaining a home for and realizing the future activities of CAI.
-The vision and persistence initiated by sculptors Yin Peet and Viktor Lois started with negotiations at numerous Town meetings and with the community (56 meetings alone in 2006 seeking approval), continued with slowly clearing the land, designing, engineering and constructing buy modafinil

-a large studio and residency house.
+Contemporary Arts International (CAI) was incorporated in May 1999 in Massachusetts and obtained tax-exempt status in 2004.
+The purchase of a 12-acre former granite quarry in Acton by Yin Peet in 2003 was a bold step towards gaining a home for and realizing the future activities of CAI.
+The vision and persistence initiated by sculptors Yin Peet and Viktor Lois started with negotiations at numerous Town meetings and with the community (56 meetings alone in 2006 seeking approval), continued with slowly clearing the land, designing, engineering and constructing a large studio and residency house.

 More than 50 pieces of large-scale stone and kinetic metal sculptures from near and far (from MA and Hungary) were moved to the property and formed a key feature of the landscape to accentuate and express our vision for the site: distinctly symbolize a dynamic place for the development and presentation of large-scale art works created by ambitious and uniquely talented artists.